 Joint parental responsibility is different to living arrangements.
 Living arrangements determine the time to be spent with each parent and this depends on the desire of the parent, the practicality of the time sought and the ability of a parent to create an appropriate living environment for the child and what is the best for your child.
 Other factors are also taken into account when deciding on living arrangements.

-Some of the children’s matters in which we provide advice and representation are:
+Some of the parenting and children’s matters in which we provide advice and representation are:

 We will advise you as to what legal rights you have and where necessary, take steps to protect your legal position.